Skip to main content

 Is In-House or Augmented Team Cheaper for SaaS?

-Glassdoor's 2025 salary data shows that a senior full-stack developer in the US costs $165,000-$195,000 in base salary before benefits, equity, office space, and recruiting fees.
-The total cost of employment runs 1.3-1.5x base salary.
-That's $215,000-$290,000 per developer, per year.
+Glassdoor's 2025 salary data puts a senior full-stack developer in the US at $165,000-$195,000 in base salary.
+And that's before benefits, equity, office space, and recruiting fees enter the picture.
+Add all of it back in and the real cost of employment lands somewhere around 1.3 to 1.5 times base.
+So you're really looking at $215,000-$290,000 per developer, every single year.

 Cost CategoryIn-House (US)Staff AugmentationSavings